 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that Personal Data is not disclosed to any person who has no right to receive it.

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your Personal Data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact the Data Protection Officer.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

-We have appointed a Data Protection Officer (DPO) to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your Personal Data, or request that it be deleted, please contact the DPO by using the below contact details.
+We have appointed a Data Protection Officer (“DPO”) to oversee compliance with this privacy notice.
+For further information regarding this notice, to access your Personal Data, or request that it be deleted, please contact the DPO by using the below contact details.

 If you are dissatisfied with the handling of your Personal Data or how we have responded to a request to exercise your data subject rights, you have the right to ask for an internal review.
 An internal review will consider whether or not your Personal Data and/or request were handled appropriately, in line with applicable data protection laws and regulations.

 Internal review requests should be submitted to the Data Protection Officer by using the contact information above.
 Internal reviews will be carried out by the Finance Director.
 We aim to respond within 20 working days of the receipt of the request for an internal review.